JagadeeswarReddy-Bollavaram/secure_display/example/README.md

-# Secure Screen Example
+# Secure Display Example

-This is an example Flutter app demonstrating how to use the `secure_screen` package.
+This is an example Flutter app demonstrating how to use the `secure_display` package.

 ## Running the Example